-Our goal is to show that if the number of timesteps T is 4D+1, then all packets reach their intermediate destination in at most T steps, except with a small probability 2^{-2D} of failure.
+We show that if the number of timesteps T is 4D + 1, then all packets reach their intermediate destination in at most Tsteps, except with a small probability 2^{-2D} of failure.
 That is, the number of timesteps grows linearly in D, logarithmic in the number of packets.
-At a high level, the analysis involves three steps.
+This is formalized in our system as: